-The UK is a recognised global leader in genomic database systems.
+The UK is recognised global leader in genomic database systems.
 We are utilising this existing expertise, working with academic colleagues and major 'big data' stakeholders, to create a user-friendly platform for the rapid interrogation and contextualisation of genomic data.

-The rapid detection, identification and tracking of pathogens has always been fundamental to public health, and due to recent advances in DNA-based methods we now have the means to do this.
-As noted in the UK National Data Strategy, innovation has led to an exponential growth in data - in its generation and use, and in the world's increasing reliance upon it.
+While the rapid detection, identification and tracking of pathogens has always been fundamental to public health, it is only in recent years, with advances in DNA-based methods, that we now have the means to do this.
+As noted in the UK National Data Strategy, innovation has brought with it an exponential growth in data; in its generation and use, and in the world's increasing reliance upon it.

-By embracing data and its benefits, the UK now faces tangible opportunities to improve our society and grow our economy.
+By embracing data and the benefits its use brings, the UK now faces tangible opportunities to improve our society and grow our economy.
 It can transform our public services and dramatically improve health outcomes nationally.
-Modern genome sequencing offers the potential to do just that, by identifying pathogen strains rapidly and cheaply with a high resolution, reconstruct chains of transmission and trace outbreaks to their source.
+Modern genome sequencing offers the potential to do just that; by identifying pathogen strains rapidly and cheaply with a high resolution and from this reconstruct chains of transmission and trace outbreaks to their source.
 However, we need the data infrastructure to properly enable this.

-The PATH-SAFE genomic data platform seeks to address this need at a national level, by providing a cross-government genomics capability that can perform analysis of genomic data and associated metadata.
-This can facilitate rapid identification of pathogen strains of interest and support elucidation of transmission pathways.
+The PATH-SAFE genomic data platform ultimately seeks to address this need at a national level by providing a cross-government genomics capability which can perform analysis of genomic data and associated metadata to facilitate rapid identification of pathogen strains of interest and support elucidation of transmission pathways.